 Low claim rejection

 In comparison to other life insurance policies, the claim rejection in term insurance plans is much lower.
-However, the insured must disclose all the correct details with their insurance provider that includes your health habits and financials to ensure a hassle-free claim process.
+However, the insured must disclose all the correct details with their insurance provider that including your health habits and financials to ensure a hassle-free claim process.